kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/05-geolocation/02-geocode-data-google-maps.md

 * We are interested in `geometry.location.lat` and `geometry.location.lng`
 * If you want to disable a rule in eslint specifically for param properties

-### Get ride of eslint error you don't want to keep seeing
+### Here's an ESLint tip if you are using it
-Add this to your eslint rules section: (_don't forget to use a comma if you need it_)
+* Get ride of eslint error you don't want to keep seeing Add this to your eslint rules section: (_don't forget to use a comma if you need it_)

 `"no-param-reassign": [2, { "props": false }]`